livetrails/targetjs/README.md

 3. Code-ordered execution, Rebol-like style: less code and more readable code.

-## Examples: Like Button → Animated Like with 4 Async Ops (7 Steps)
+## Examples: Like Button → Animated Like with 4 Async Ops (in 7 Steps)

 ---